 La Posada Home serves women with children who are survivors of domestic violence.
 The average client is a Hispanic female, between the ages of 20 and 35, who is in the “Extreme Low Income” bracket; no high school diploma, with an average of two children under the age of 18 and escaping domestic violence.

-To make this possible, we rely on the assistance of caring individuals like you and also on organizations that provide support for the program.
-Support may come in the form of monetary assistance, clothing, furniture, personal hygiene products, cleaning supplies, food, and any other items that may be used to serve clients while they go through the program or that may assist clients in establishing new homes upon their successful completion of the program.
+To make this possible, we rely on the assistance of community partners and caring individuals who provide support for the program in the form of monetary assistance, volunteer efforts, food, clothing, personal hygiene products, bedding, detergent, cleaning supplies, housewares, and furniture that may be used to assist clients in establishing new homes upon their successful completion of the program.

 Why We Need You

 All clients receive case management to discuss their needs, hopes and goals.
 For self sufficiency, a service plan is created to help them meet their goals.
 Services available based on individual needs include:

 New Home Supplies

 Subscribe to Our Stories

 Follow our story and the stories of our families and keep informed on how you can help!